Genivia/ugrep/README.md

            arator `/', the pathname is matched.
 Otherwise the basename of a  file or directory is matched.
 For example, *.h matches foo.h and bar/foo.h. bar/*.h matches bar/foo.h but not foo.h and not bar/bar/foo.h.
 Use  a leading `/' to force /*.h to match foo.h but not bar/foo.h.

-A glob starting with a `!' is negated, i.e. does not match.
+           When  a  glob starts with a `!' as specified with -g!GLOB, or specified in a  FILE  with  --include-from=FILE  or  --exclude-from=FILE,  it  is negated.

            Glob Syntax and Conventions